-- The PRH should clearly indicate at the beginning of the Part II S in the Product Dossier) how the information on the API for each API Manufacturer is being submitted. - The PRH shall submit Part II S ACTD as part of product application.
-In cases where required information as per ACTD is not available, the DMF is accepted. - The DMF may be submitted via BOTH electronic copy (CD) and hardcopy directly to the NPCB to maintain confidentiality of the contents. - The NPCB may accept a CEP issued by European Directorate for the Quality of Medicine (EDQM) in lieu of the DMF of an API.
+- The PRH should attach: - i) a cover letter (clearly indicating the product name, API name, option for API submission) and - ii) API submission checklist http://npra.moh.gov.my/index.php/guidelines-central - The PRH shall submit Part II-S ACTD as part of product application.
+In cases where required information as per ACTD is not available, the DMF is accepted. - The DMF must be submitted via electronic copy (CD) directly to the NPRA to maintain confidentiality of the contents. - The NPRA may accept a CEP issued by European Directorate for the Quality of Medicine (EDQM) in lieu of the DMF of an API.